 (Broken Kneecap; Fracture, Patella; Kneecap Fracture; Patellar Fracture)

-A patella fracture occurs when there is a break in the patella, better known as the kneecap.
-The patella is a large, movable bone at the front of the knee.
+A patella fracture is a break through the large, movable bone at the front of the knee.

 Copyright © Nucleus Medical Media, Inc.